sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

                  polymake, Math.
 Program.
 Comput.
 9 (2017), no. 1, 1–38,
                  :doi:`10.1007/s12532-016-0104-z`

 ..
+[AGHT2018] Nicolas Aragon, Philippe Gaborit, Adrien Hauteville and Jean-Pierre Tillich,
+              *A New Algorithm for Solving the Rank Syndrome Problem*.
+ISIT (2018).

+..
 [AguSot05] Marcelo Aguiar and Frank Sottile,
               *Structure of the Malvenuto-Reutenauer Hopf algebra of permutations*,